 by Shrimat PP Sadguru Bhagwan Shri Shridhar Swami Maharaj

-(Many thanks to Dr Nitin Sewlikar of Mumbai for sharing this (firstname.lastname@example.org)
+(Many thanks to Dr Nitin Sewlikar of Mumbai for the English translation as well as for sharing this )

 A glimpse of Shree Sreedhara Swami Maharaj’s preaching can be had from the following compilation.
 The teachings provide insights for aspirants on the path divine.
 A spiritual aspirant who seeks to realize supreme bliss should never turn his mind towards outside worldly objects.
 His relentless endeavour should be profound contemplation, unswerving concentration and bliss absolute.
 It is natural for aspirants not to cause grief to others in thought, word and deed.
 The aspirant should not resort to mystic rites and magic.
 Unless the aspirant is firmly established in the contemplation of the divine, the ultimate fruit is denied.
 The blissful self is to be seen everywhere.
 The tendencies binding a man to this life of illusion have been ingrained over several lives.
 Only continuous spiritual discipline can remove them.
 Bliss is formless, it is the only knowledge, and it is the real fact.
 Ignorance of this fact leads one to indulge in pleasures of name and form.